-13. DSL Action on receipt of a concern about a child based in the UK
+13. DSL Action on receipt of a concern about a child

 On receipt of the safeguarding report, the DSL must record the decisions made and action taken.

 Action will depend on the nature of the concern.
 It may include one or more of the following: